 10. Technically Speaking from SpeakerFlow

-Last but not least is the soon-to-be-released Technically Speaking podcast!
+Last but not least is the Technically Speaking podcast!
 Since we launched SpeakerFlow in spring 2019, we’ve prided ourselves on our ability to simplify the “business” aspect of managing a speaking business.
 Along these lines, Technically Speaking is all about effectively managing the back end of a speaking business and how you can optimize your own systems to create predictable revenue.
-Stay tuned as we add the finishing touches and prepare to press “Play!” 🙌
+Check out some of our most popular episodes below, and prepare to press “Play!” 🙌

 For more information about podcasts in the speaking industry and why you may consider starting one of your own, check out our companion blog, “Why You’re Losing Money By Ignoring Podcasts (And How To Change That)”.